 WhatsApp group video calls

-Planning a video conference with multiple participants?
-Need an alternative to Skype?
+Planning a video conference with multiple people?
+Looking for great alternatives to Skype?
 No problem!
-With a WhatsApp group call, up to eight participants can chat together.
+With a WhatsApp group call, up to 32 people can connect — whether through video or voice.

 Note